 Thorough testing and analytics could be useful in that situation.

 Other promotional activities like podcasting, influencer marketing, and optimized PPC campaigns can also be helpful.

-For your existing customers, you can recommend the related products or services not only through the emails or SMS but even when they are shopping on your site.
+For your existing customers, you can recommend the related products or services not only through emails or SMS but even when they are shopping on your site.
 You can use custom codes or some WordPress plugins to add this functionality.

-Make sure that you are providing the value to your visitors along with a great user experience to lead them in your well-optimized sales funnel.
+Make sure that you are providing value to your visitors along with a great user experience to lead them in your well-optimized sales funnel.